DlgshKurd/StayOnTop-Script/README.md

     ```bash
     python StayOnTop.py
     ```

 6. Switch to the window you want it to stay "always on top" and wait 3 seconds.

-    7. Script Ended? congrats it worked (:
+7. If the script ends, congratulations, it worked (:

 ## Issues

 If you encounter any issues or have suggestions, please [open an issue](https://github.com/DlgshKurd/StayOnTop-Script/issues).